 Though the original approximate cost of this program is $3,500, due to the generosity of the William Penn Foundation, this program will be free of charge.
 This program includes:

-- Participation in 12 days of virtual training, community building, coaching, and peer coaching
+- Participation in 12 days of virtual/hybrid training, community building, coaching, and peer coaching

 - Training materials (digital and hard copies)

 - “Welcome Boxes” filled with supplies, snacks, and other retreat essentials

 - Membership in ELP's network of over 1400 Senior Fellows - a lifelong learning community of professional and personal development, collaboration, and impact

 Applications are due by 11:59 pm (EST) Monday, November 15, 2021.

 We're glad you're thinking of applying to an ELP Fellowship and we've tried to make it as simple as possible for you.
 There are three pieces to the online application process that you can complete from the application page.